rasterio/rasterio/docs/masks.rst

            [ True,  True,  True, ...,  True,  True,  True]], dtype=bool)

 As mentioned earlier, this mask is the inverse of the GDAL band mask.
-To get a mask conforming to GDAL RFC 15, simply do this:
+To get a mask conforming to GDAL RFC 15, do this:

 .. code-block:: python